Linguine with Clams and a spicy twist… The secret ingredients in this meal favorite are spicy sausage, lime juice, and a hot pepper hard cider.

 Including the fact that I used real pasta as opposed to non-whole wheat.
 I actually enjoy whole wheat pasta, but don’t always love the way it looks in photos (#FoodBloggerProblems)… Plus, sometimes you just need real pasta in your life.

 And sausage, too.
 If you don’t love spicy, you can definitely use sweet Italian sausage instead.
 I still recommend using the hot pepper hard cider if you can find it as it adds more of a pleasant kick rather than a serious spiciness to the linguine with clams.
+If you can’t find it?
+Add in some more jalapeños and maybe some red pepper flakes, too!

 The lime juice and zest is so essential here, too, though it will most likely cause you to wish you were eating this dish with an ocean view.
 Instead of your normal cold weather kitchen/dining room/family room television view.